Tension between HST/JWST and $\Lambda$CDM Cosmology, PBH, and Antimatter in the Galaxy: PBH and inflation

 In earlier works the predicted masses of PBH were quite low, more or less equal to the mass of the matter inside cosmological horizon at the moment ob PBH formation. {Inflation allowed for formation of PBH with very large masses.
 It was first applied to PBH creation by Dolgov and Silk~\cite{DS}, and a year later by Carr, Hilbert, and Lidsey~\cite{carr-infl}, and soon after that by Ivanov, Naselsky, and Novikov~\cite{INN}.

 {Presently inflationary mechanism of PBH production is commonly used.
-It allows to create PBH with very high masses, but the predicted spectrum is multi-parameter one and quite complicated.} {The only exception is the log-normal spectrum of refs.~\cite{DS, DKK} which is verified by observations in excellent agreement.}
+It allows to create PBH with very high masses, but the predicted spectrum is multi-parameter one and quite complicated.} {The only exception is the log-normal spectrum of refs.~\cite{DS, DKK} which is verified by observations in excellent agreement:} \be \frac{dN}{dM} = \mu^2 \exp[-\gamma \ln^2 (M/M_0)], \ee where the central mass $M_0$ is theoretically predicted to be equal to the horizon mass at the moment of the QCD phase transition from free quarks to confinement phase consisting of baryons~\cite{AD-KP}.
+Assuming that the QCD phase transition takes place at 100 MeV, we find that $M_0 \approx 10 M_\odot$.
+Usually the temperature of the phase transition is determined by lattice calculations which give a close result.
+More accurate calculations with an account of nonzero value of the quark chemical potential, $\mu_q$ were performed in ref.~\cite{arefyeva}, where it was shown that with the necessary value of $\mu_q$ the horizon mass is $17 M_\odot$ that is surprisingly close to the best fit value found from the chirp mass distribution of the coalescing black holes, see fig. \ref{fig-EDF} below.